snigdhochakraborty/snigdhochakraborty.github.io/exp-part-phys.markdown

 <br><br>
 2020, the year of the pandemic.
 My hopes were high and so was my determination.
 I learnt to write a decent CV, I learnt to hunt for opportunities.
 I applied for an internship at the University of Geneva, Switzerland.
 It was an ATLAS project.
 After an interview I was finaly selected and that was probably the happiest moments of my life.
 <br><br>
 5th of March, 2021 I got registered with my own CERN email-id and computing account.
-With smal dreams coming true, it was exciting for me.
+With small dreams coming true, it was exciting for me.
 Now when I think of it, it seems these were dreams that Shalini taught me to dream.
 Small milestones, big happiness:)
 <br><br>
 This page of mine is targetted to the people who are still lost and donot know a way to figure out what to do!
 Its a way of inspiring new minds to get into Particle Physics.
 Its a gesture to pass on what I recieved from Shalini.